 After a rocky launch, theis slowly clawing its way back into people's minds.
-Read on for our hands-on impressions of this huge, Ultrabase touting beast of a machine.
+Read on for our review of this huge, Ultrabase touting beast of a machine.

 First teased in the spring with a CGI video for something big, the Anycubic Chiron landed after not a little hype in the heady days of summer, becoming the hot topic for a nanosecond before promptly being pulled from the digital shelves.

 The reason, you could argue is an admirable one, but altogether endemic of how budget 3D printers are produced and consumed these days.